The Sweet Story of Raisins: From Ancient Discovery to Modern Delight

 Raisins Around the World

-Today, raisins are enjoyed worldwide, but which country holds the title for consuming the most?
-Surprisingly, it's not a Mediterranean or Middle Eastern nation; it's India.
+The Mediterranean or Middle Eastern nation; it's India.
 Raisins are a popular snack in India and are also used in various traditional sweets and dishes.

 Raisin Recipes: Sweet and Savoury Delights

-Now, let's explore three popular recipes that showcase the versatility of raisins:
+There are three popular recipes that showcase the versatility of raisins:

 -